flintlang/flint/README.md

 [**Assets**](https://franklinsch.gitbooks.io/flint/content/assets.html), such as Ether, are often at the center of smart contracts.
 Flint puts assets at the forefront through the special _Asset_ trait.

+Flint's Asset type ensure a contract's state always truthfully represents its Ether value, preventing attacks such as TheDAO.

-A restricted set of atomic operations can be performed on Assets, ensuring a contract’s state is always consistently representing its Ether value.
-It is impossible to create, duplicate, or lose Ether in unprivileged code.
+A restricted set of atomic operations can be performed on Assets.
+It is impossible to create, duplicate, or lose Assets (such as Ether) in unprivileged code.
 This prevents attacks relating to double-spending and re-entrancy, such as in TheDAO attack.

 Example use: